aeharding/mdast-util-lemmy-spoiler/readme.md

 syntax in markdown to mdast.
 These extensions plug into
-`mdast-util-from-markdown` (to support parsing directives in markdown into a syntax tree) and `mdast-util-to-markdown` (to support serializing directives in syntax trees to markdown).
+`mdast-util-from-markdown` (to support parsing spoilers in markdown into a syntax tree) and `mdast-util-to-markdown` (to support serializing spoilers in syntax trees to markdown).

 ## Install